Audi S5 coupe review

 - Not as exciting as rivals

-If you’re in the market for a luxurious, fast coupe, you should definitely test-drive an Audi S5.
-As a rival for powerful models in the BMW 4 Series and Mercedes C-Class Coupe ranges, the S5 is a subtler proposition than the competition, while its 342bhp 3.0-litre turbocharged diesel engine gives it acceleration to rival the Mercedes-AMG C43 and BMW 440i.
+If you’re in the market for a luxurious, fast coupe, the Audi S5 is an attractive candidate with a difference.
+As a rival for powerful models from the BMW 4 Series and Mercedes C-Class Coupe ranges, the S5 is both understated and potentially easier to live with than the competition thanks to a diesel engine under its bonnet.

+That engine is a 336bhp turbocharged 3.0-litre unit, which gives the S5 acceleration to rival the Mercedes-AMG C43 and BMW M440i xDrive.
 It's a dramatic shift away from the V8 and V6 turbocharged petrol engines in previous models, and adds appeal for long-distance motorway drivers.
-Thanks to its efficient engine and 48-volt mild-hybrid hardware it can return just over 40mpg, usefully extending its range on a single tank of fuel.
+Thanks to its efficient engine and 48-volt mild-hybrid hardware, it can return just over 40mpg, usefully extending its range on a single tank of fuel.

 The S5 Coupe is a very enjoyable car in which to spend time.
 Its interior design is of exceptionally high quality and features sound ergonomics, while choosing between Comfort and Dynamic modes genuinely alters the car’s character.
 This means long journeys and regular commutes can be enjoyed with minimal effort, yet if you feel like a sportier experience, the S5 will happily oblige.

 From the outside, it's fairly easy to distinguish the S5 from a regular model thanks to its aluminium-finish door mirror caps, honeycomb grille and quad exhaust tailpipes.
 The S5 also gets LED front and rear lights, leather sports seats and a 12.3-inch Virtual Cockpit with specific 'S' graphics.